albar965/littlenavmap-manual/src/en/SEARCH.rst

 The input field ``Ident, name, city, state, province, country or area code`` in the airport search tab searches for all available airport identifiers and names.

--  ``Ident``: Mostly equal to ICAO code but can be differnt especially for small airfields.
+-  ``Ident``: Mostly equal to ICAO code but can be different especially for small airfields.
 X-Plane uses partially an unofficial code in this field like ``XPA000B``.
 Available for all simulators and Navigraph navdata.
 -  ``ICAO``: Four letter `ICAO code <https://en.wikipedia.org/wiki/ICAO_airport_code>`__.
 Only